 Know your credit limit and the customer service number you would have to call to temporarily raise it.
 Make sure that you note those limits, customer service numbers and any rules or guidelines on your Vital Information Grab It & Go Form.

-If you have more than one credit card or debit card, choose at least two different brands.
+If you have more than one credit card or debit card in your wallet, choose at least two different brands.
 For example a Visa and a MasterCard or Discover card.
 That way if one is not accepted at a store or restaurant, the other one probably will be.
 Going from one restaurant to another with a car full of hungry children, isn’t fun!

 The most important part of this exercise is…